goncalves-sarah/PeCont/README.md

 ## :book: Sobre

-**PECont** is the backend for a Software Engineering project that aims to count the total amount of people inside a given location.
+**PECont** is a Software Engineering project that aims to count the total amount of people inside a given location.
 It works by using the video stream from a camera to capture the movements of the people coming in and out of the place.

 ## :computer: Tecnologias